 The Algarve is the right place if you are looking for an affordable place to move to.
 The cost of living in the Algarve is around 30 percent lower compared to other countries in western Europe.
 You will need roughly €1,250 a month for a modest lifestyle and €1,800 a month to enjoy a more luxurious lifestyle.

 Real estate options

 When it comes to real estate, there are a lot of options for you to choose from, ranging from luxurious villas to affordable properties.
+You’ll also find land for sale in the Algarve, perfect for building your dream home from scratch.
 If you are buying properties through the Portugal Golden Visa program, then there is an added advantage of becoming eligible for a residence permit.
-However, do note that there are location restrictions on residential real estate, and only some specific areas of the Algrave now qualify.
+However, do note that there are location restrictions on residential real estate, and only some specific areas of the Algarve now qualify.

 It is recommended to hire an estate agent or work with a buyer’s agent to narrow down the properties that fit your requirements.
 For commercial real estate, there are no location restrictions under the Portugal Golden Visa.